ibm-ecm/ibm-content-navigator-samples/StepProcessorActionPluginResources/README.md

 ## Getting started

-Use this StepProcessorRedbkLayout.js file to replace original one.
+Use this StepProcessorRedbkLayout.js file to replace original one in "Source for Custom Step Processor" folder.
+It is not in the plugin project source code.

 ## Prerequisites